avengers-p11/Documentation/Application CI Design/CI Orchestration tools/Comparison table and final tool recommendation/README.md

 ### Jenkins
 - Requires manual setup and plugin management.
 - Lacks native Kubernetes focus without third-party plugins.
-- Steeper learning curve for advanced configurations.
+- The steeper learning curve for advanced configurations.

 ### BuildPiper
 - Narrow use case; not ideal for non-Kubernetes projects.